 What does a torque wrench do?

 A wrench is a tool designed to turn nuts and bolts, often by connecting to an appropriate socket.
 While the terms spanner and wrench are technically interchangeable.
 In the UK, spanners are fixed sizes while wrenches can be adjusted.
-Over in the world of multi tools, the attachments are generally fixed sizes as well.
+Mechanics use torque wrenches all the time for important jobs to ensure the part is secured on safely and to the correct torque setting.
+They are an essential part of their tool boxes.

 Everything in your car that’s fastened will have a set torque setting set by the manufacturer that needs to be torqued to the correct setting.
 From something as simple that can’t be tackled by a precision screwdriver set to important bolts that hold the wheels on and keep the engine held together, they all need to be torqued.
 If you’re planning on doing any task like this you must use a torque wrench so you don’t do some serious damage to your car as you rebuild it.

-The best hand tool brands for torque wrenches
+What are the best brands for torque wrenches?

 Torque wrenches require calibration and need to be accurate for more heavy-duty jobs.
 Therefore, there is a massive price gap for entry-level and more professional offerings.
 Professional options from the Sealey Professional line and Norbar are possibly the most accurate examples available.
 But these may be a little overkill unless you’re doing some serious wrenching.
 Draper and Sealey cover the more affordable end of the price spectrum.
 The same applies when it comes to socket sets which are produced by the same brands.